 As you might know, Japan has four distinct seasons, each offering its own unique beauty.
 Also, because Japan stretches long from north to south, the climate can vary greatly depending on the region.
 For example, the temperatures in Hokkaido and Okinawa can be completely different during the same season.

-When we look into the climate around the Shimanami Kaido, we find it is often described as having a “Seto Inland Sea climate” or belonging to the “Seto climate zone”.
+When I look into the climate around the Shimanami Kaido, I find it is often described as having a “Seto Inland Sea climate” or belonging to the “Seto climate zone”.
 Compared to Tokyo, this area tends to be warmer and receives less rainfall.
 Warm and dry weather throughout the year makes it an ideal place to enjoy outdoor activities like cycling!
 This might be one of the reasons why the Shimanami Kaido is called a cyclist’s paradise.
 After all, a cycling route that rains all the time would be disappointing, wouldn’t it?

 - Can you enjoy the Shimanami Kaido all year round?